-Drill Bit Stuck In Tapcon Anchors Crazy Concrete…how
+Drill Bit Stuck In Tapcon Anchors Crazy Concrete

-Otherwise, apply a sawzall with your best metal blade, then a grinder to get it smooth.
+Otherwise, apply a Sawzall with your best metal blade, then a grinder to get it smooth.
 I managed to get a 3/4″ bit super stuck in a rock tonight that already had a 5/8″ hole in it.
-Oil, tapping in a 360 degree pattern and a pipe wrench should remove anything you have stuck with a cordless hammer drill.
-Failure to allow the concrete material to exit the hole as you drill causes the bit to bind and eventually break.
+Oil, tapping in a 360-degree pattern and a pipe wrench should remove anything you have stuck with a cordless hammer drill.
+Failure to allow the concrete material to exit the hole as you drill causes the bit to bend and eventually break.
 Pull out the drill bit while turning the bit counterclockwise with the vise grips.

 TE 1 – Masonry Drill Bit Stuck In Concrete

-I am moving it out and re-anchoring it vertical.
+I am moving it out and re-anchoring it vertically.
 Hilti or a small drill with a bump feature?